Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Discussion

-Another promising approach for building a more complete behavioral model is to incorporate information about the body shape \cite{Stephens2008,Stephens2010}.
-Centroid behavior can confound or hide distinct dynamical patterns in postural motion; for example, speed can be controlled both by the shape and frequency of the locomotory body wave.
-Indeed, recent work by Brown et al. showed that a rich repertoire of dynamics can be identified as temporal ``motifs'' in the postural time series of \textit{C. elegans} and used to classify mutants with high discriminatory power\cite{Brown2013}.
+Information about the body shape can be incorporated to build a more complete behavioural model that also includes dynamics hidden by centroid behaviour \cite{Stephens2008,Stephens2010}.
+Indeed, work by Brown et al. showed that a rich repertoire of dynamics can be identified as temporal ``motifs'' in the postural time series of \textit{C. elegans} and used to classify mutants with high discriminatory power\cite{Brown2013}.
 We have found that all of the species tested here can also be described with a common set of postural modes (not shown), suggesting future directions on the evolutionary space of postural dynamics.

-\subsection{The Roaming/Dwelling Behavioral Mode: Variability and its Physiological Basis}
+\subsection{The exploratory behavioral mode: Variability and its Physiological Basis}

 While we found that a single behavioral model could be used to characterize nematode motility across the chromadorean lineage, the parameters of the model varied extensively from strain to strain.
-Quantitatively, more than half of the variation corresponded to a correlated change in the parameters underlying the timing of forward and reverse runs and the dynamics controlling speed and turning (Figure \ref{Figure 5}B).
-This pattern of parameter modulation drove a change from low speed, short, straight runs to high speed, long, winding runs and is similar to the canonical definition of roaming and dwelling in \textit{C. elegans} \cite{Fujiwara2002}.
+Quantitatively, about 37\% of the variation corresponded to a correlated change in the parameters underlying the timing of forward and reverse runs and the dynamics controlling speed and turning (Figure \ref{Figure 5}B).
+We find that this principal mode of variation is associated with strong changes in exploratory propensity, as characterized by $D_\text{eff}$ (Figure 5C).
+This pattern of parameter variation drove a change from low speed short runs to high speed long runs, resembling the canonical descriptions of roaming and dwelling in \textit{C. elegans} \cite{Flavell2013}.